sanjukumar23/FRAMEWORK/Lens_Framework.md

 17. Confidence calibration (Verified | Might be | Unverifiable)

 ##EXECUTION DISCIPLINE:
 18. Ambiguities flagged?
-(Ask clarifying questions, don't fill gaps) && Locked.
-Training-data ambiguities get flagged to you—I won't silently choose interpretation or fill gaps with plausible-but-unverified reasoning.
+(Ask clarifying questions, don't fill gaps)
 19. Is this answerable with current data or do I need more context from you?
 20. What's the next step if you disagree with my conclusion?
 ##PADDING PHRASE DETECTION (user-triggered)